NornaDragon/The-Monster-Dungeon/proposal.md

 - Enemy AI (good start on it)

-    - Random movement when no player is in the line of sight
+    - Random movement when no player is in the line of sight (Done)

     - When a player is spotted go toward them